fglock/Perlito/README.md

-"Perlito" Perl Language Compiler
+"Perlito" Perl programming language compiler
 =======================

-This is Perlito, a compiler collection that implements a subset of Perl 5 and Perl 6.
+This is Perlito, a compiler collection that implements Perl 5 and Perl 6 programming languages.

 Backends
 --------